shiningrain/AUTOTRAINER/Rebuttal/Rebuttal.md

 # Q&A

+## Common Questions and Answers

-## **Q1: More Experiments Details, e.g. accuracy improvement, results of all models**
+###  **Q1: More Experiments Details, e.g. accuracy improvement, results of all models**

 Answer:

 Due to the space limitations, we can only include part of our experiments results in the paper(which we think are the most important ones).
 We do have most(at least partial) of the required experiments results (e.g. Table II with all models, accuracy improvement for each kind of problems), and they can be found in our this directory.
-We also open-source AutoTrainer and share raw experiment data in [this page](https://anonymous.4open.science/repository/bd608c99-9d48-4f7b-8d32-240be875b892).
-Following your proposal, we will integrate more experiments details into the paper in our next version.
+Following your valuable proposal, we will integrate more experiments details into the paper in our next version.

-The experiments models we obtained are from ML/SE researchers and companies.
+Additionally, the experiments models we obtained are from ML/SE researchers and companies.
 All the raw experiment data can be downloaded from [this link](https://drive.google.com/file/d/1AnzEwQZtKXAXA6jo4xGdhRLuAjnUFMLd/view?usp=sharing).
-More detail will be integrated in paper in next version.

-## **Q2: What is our challenge, novelty and contribution?**
+###  **Q2: What is our challenge, novelty and contribution?**

 Answer: